thegrunge36/adaptive-video-encoder-releases/README.md

 Yes, it's the default.
 Profile 7 (FEL/MEL) is extracted and reinjected as 8.1, compatible with most modern Dolby Vision players.

 **Why are my files larger than with other encoders?**
 Intentional design choice — maximum detail and HDR metadata preservation.
-To cap file size, use `--max-bitrate`.
+To reduce file size, use `--max-bitrate` or raise `--base-crf`.

+**Is film grain preserved?**
+Yes.
+Noise reduction is off by default — no processing is ever applied to grain without your explicit `--denoise` flag.
+The adaptive CRF (base 19.0) treats grain as a feature to keep, not noise to eliminate.

 **Encoding speed?**
 The tool uses x265 `slower` or `veryslow` presets — not a fast encoder, a *good* one.
 For faster encoding use `--no-veryslow`.